 - Machine name - this may actually be any string, but is usually the machine name of the migration.
 This string will be appended to migrate_map_ and migrate_message_ to form the map and message table names.
 If your migration machine names are very long, you may prefer to pass a shorter string here.

 - A Drupal schema definition for the source key - that is, a field or set of fields that is unique for each distinct record to be imported from the source.
 The keys (pgid in the example above) must correspond to fields in the raw data - Migrate will pull the values (e.g., $row->pgid) to save as the source IDs in the map and message tables.
+When the key field name may appear in more than one table, you need to add an 'alias' value to the key schema to disambiguate it.
+This alias is the alias name of the table this field is come from.

 - A Drupal schema definition for the destination key - that is, a field or set of fields that is unique for each Drupal object (such as uid for users, nid, for nodes, etc.).
 While you need to build this array by hand for the source key, because Migrate knows nothing about the legacy data, in this case the destination object usually knows the correct Drupal schema and you can call its getKeySchema() method to obtain it.